oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

-8. Show the contents of the public key.
+6. Show the contents of the public key.
 Later, you copy this to the clipboard and paste it into the SSH keys box when creating the compute instance.

-    ```
+    ```bash
     $ <copy>cat cloudshellkey.pub</copy>
     ```

-9. Leave Cloud Shell open.
+7. Leave Cloud Shell open.

 ## Task 5: Create a virtual cloud network (VCN)